roman-shneer/find_not_friends/README.md

 Usage:  python app.py <b>your github profile link</b>

-Script scraping github page and save html files of followers and following to cache folder.
+Script scraping Github profile page and save html files of followers and following to cache folder.
-Finding usernames in both types and return following not in followers lists.
+Finding usernames in both types and return <b>following</b> not in <b>followers</b> lists.

-For fresh scraping  you have to remove files in cache folder
+For fresh scraping  you have to remove <b>cache</b> folder

 Enjoy...